zhuxiao/asvbm/README.md

    -s INT    overlap extend size: [200]
-   -i FLOAT  minimal sequence identity for variant match: [0.7] -a FLOAT  minimal sequence identity for allelic variants match: [0.7] -p FLOAT  minimal percent size ratio for variant match: [0.7] -t INT    number of threads [0].
+   -i FLOAT  minimal sequence identity for variant match: [0.7] -a FLOAT  minimal sequence identity for allelic variants match: [0.7]
+             This parameter is used for the sequence identity threshold for matching allelic variants in regions with highly similar sequences.
+   -p FLOAT  minimal percent size ratio for variant match: [0.7] -t INT    number of threads [0].
 0 for the maximal number of threads
              in machine